aurora-opensource/au/docs/reference/quantity.md

 ### `.data_in(unit)`

 This function returns a reference to the underlying stored value.
-See the [unit expression APIs](../discussion/idioms/unit-expression-api.md) discussion for valid choices for `unit`.
+See the [unit slots](../discussion/idioms/unit-slots.md) discussion for valid choices for `unit`.

 ??? example "Example: incrementing the underlying stored value"
     ```cpp